What is the Early Start Denver Model (ESDM)?

 If you have additional questions or need help with the Advanced Training application please contact Dr. Epstein at firstname.lastname@example.org .
 Advanced workshops can be arranged at your center.
 Dr. Epstein also offers Advanced workshops at her office location in Hingham, MA.
 Please contact Dr. Epstein to discuss the cost of the advanced workshop.

 Certification: Finally, in order to become a certified ESDM therapist, professionals are required to submit materials that demonstrate their competency in the ESDM immediately following the Advanced Workshop.
+If you are seeking supervision for certification in the ESDM model, it is available for an additional charge.
 Supervision is provided on all aspects of the model, and materials will be coded for fidelity to the model.
-Professionals are expected to submit these materials to their trainer in a timely manner (with the first submission occurring within the weeks following Advanced Workshop attendance).
+Once a supervision contract has been signed, professionals are expected to submit these materials to their trainer in a timely manner (with the first submission occurring within the weeks following Advanced Workshop attendance).

-All steps in the certification process are expected to be completed within 8 -12 months.
+All steps in the certification process are expected to be completed within 8 -12 months, unless other arrangements are made.
 Adherence to the timeline is required in order to continue in this process.
 There are three rounds of fidelity submissions which include paperwork and videotapes of the provider utilizing the ESDM with children with ASD.
 Additional submissions may be required if the provider does not meet fidelity at each of the stages.
 Please contact us for detailed information regarding the fidelity process.
-The current cost for the fidelity submissions at this site are $1500 per provider.
+The current cost for the fidelity submissions at this site is $1500 per provider.

 Now accepting applications for Advanced ESDM Workshop